phillzee/mcp_deck/slides.md

 - The Client is what manages the conversations between the host app and the servers.
 - It is much more than a simple message router though
 - It orchestrates the entire Protocol
+- Originally only studio and HTTP+SSE so constant connection
+- However just released stateless ability
 -->

 ---